MartinSkreee/AI-Wooden-Box-Design-Generator/README.md

 application rather than full machine learning model training.
 The result is a functional prototype that generates accurate dimensions, material estimates, and production-ready outputs while reducing design time and errors.

+## Course Project Description

+This repository contains a simplified simulation of an AI-assisted workflow for generating production-ready wooden box designs.
+The implementation uses deterministic logic to represent how AI models (such as large language models) could be integrated into a real system while ensuring clarity, reproducibility, and academic transparency.

 Course Final Project